lmc-eu/cookie-consent-manager/README.md

 *With Webpack:* Webpack prioritises the ESM import syntax over CommonJS import syntax.
 So resolve the `main` field as first: `resolve: { mainFields: ["main", /* ... */ ] },`

-## Manage features depending on given consent
+## Manage features depending on the given consent

 For "necessary" cookies it is not needed to check whether a user has given any consent.